MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 [INFO] [1727606746.188467429] [python_subscriber]: I heard: Hello, world: 3
 ```

-We can also observe it with `rqt_graph`:
+We can also check it with `rqt_graph`:
 ![alt text][image9]

-> And we can also observe the language agnostic approach of ROS2, without any additional effort its middleware provides the interface between the 2 nodes which were written in different programming languages.
+> And we can also observe the language agnostic approach of ROS2, without any additional effort this middleware provides interfacing between nodes written in different programming languages.

-Let's make our subscriber more OOP using our previous template from the publisher.
-Compared to the OOP publisher we need to replace the timer callback with a subscription callback and that's all!
+As before, let's make our subscriber more OOP using our previous template from the publisher.
+Compared to the publisher we just need to replace the timer callback with a subscription callback and that's all!
 ```python
 #!/usr/bin/env python3
 import rclpy